morganbarber/Maze-ML/README.md

 A maze solving script using Q-learning algorithm to train agents to navigate through randomly generated mazes.

+Note: The training data CSV file can be hefty on your devices storage.

 ## Table of Contents

 - [Features](#features)